Blog

 Open OnDemand works perfectly for short, quick tasks where users know what they need in advance.
 The interface is easy to use, and within a few clicks, the job is up and running on the compute nodes.
 For many researchers, this is all they need—a quick, reliable way to submit jobs and get results.

-Sysadmin Perspective: Efficiency with Open OnDemand
+Sysadmin perspective: efficiency with Open OnDemand

 From a sysadmin perspective, Open OnDemand is an excellent way to simplify job submissions.
 No more complex command-line interactions—users can just select what they need through a web interface, and the system handles the rest.
 One thing worth noting is that Open OnDemand streams applications using noVNC, the same technology that powers ThinLinc’s browser-based access.
 So, in a sense, both tools benefit from the reliability and flexibility of noVNC.

 However, the key difference is how resources are used.
 With Open OnDemand, every application runs directly on the compute nodes, which can sometimes feel less efficient, especially for lighter tasks.
-I’ve seen this in action at several HPC centers—some users feel the compute nodes are overburdened by tasks that could easily run on a login node or lighter resources.
+I’ve seen this in action at several HPC centers—some users feel the compute nodes are underutilized by tasks that could easily run on a login node or lighter resources.

 From my experience, the best solution is often a combination of both tools.
 ThinLinc is ideal for users who need persistent desktops and want to work over long periods without interruptions.
 Open OnDemand, on the other hand, is great for quick, transactional jobs that can be run and closed out in a short session.
 Together, they provide a flexible, scalable solution that meets different user needs and keeps HPC resources running efficiently.